 Location – Rio de Janeiro, Brazil

 Projeto Vidançar uses classical ballet as part of a pedagogical development process and offers this alongside educational activities, which teach the value of education, respect for others, and helps raise the self-esteem of children.
-The aims are to provide children with the ability to think quickly; develop body language and agility; develop fast and light movements to improve motor skills; train their memory; provide social skills and develop the ability to work in groups, among many other things.

 How can you help? – Donate just £5 to provide a child with ballet shoes.
 Donate here